Fortress (2021 film): Plot

 Robert lives in a top-secret resort for retired U.S. intelligence officers.
 His son Paul tracks him down to the facility after 3 years of not seeing or hearing from him.
 He pitches his crypto currency company to him telling him that he needs $5 million to make it cash positive.
 He needs him to sign a document to release money from his mom's estate to him.
 Unbeknown to him his dad has been following his son's life and career.
 Balzary and his group of criminals infiltrate the resort and follow Robert and Paul into a high-tech bunker called the fortress, killing all the guards.
 They tie them up.
-Balzary says a group of Russians have kidnapped his wife and he needs the money that Robert stole from him fòr her release.
+Balzary says a group of Russians have kidnapped his wife and he needs the money that Robert stole from him for her release.
 Robert has invested it in Crypto currency.
 He has his son memorise the code saying he must remember the number exactly as it could save his life.